koush/docs.scrypted.app/scrypted-nvr/apps.md

 ![image](/img/scrypted-nvr/tablet.png){data-zoomable}

+The Scrypted NVR app can be installed after the NVR plugin is installed and configured.

 ## Remote Access via Apps and Browser

 Cameras and recordings can be viewed remotely via a browser or the app.